Skip to content

 Actively Manage and Respond to Reviews

 Customer reviews are the lifeblood of your Google Business Profile.
-They influence your local search rankings and significantly impact potential customers' decisions.
-Businesses with higher ratings and more reviews consistently outperform their competitors in local searches.
+They shape your local search rankings.
+They also sway potential customers' decisions.
+Businesses with higher ratings and more reviews consistently beat their rivals in local searches.

-Encourage satisfied customers to leave reviews by providing excellent service and gently asking for feedback.
-You might include a QR code linking to your Google review page on receipts, or send follow-up emails to customers.
+Encourage satisfied customers to leave reviews.
+Give excellent service and ask gently for feedback.
+You might add a QR code to your receipts that links to your Google review page.
+You could also send follow-up emails.

-More importantly, respond to every review—both positive and negative.
-Thank customers for positive feedback and address concerns professionally and promptly for negative reviews.
-This demonstrates that you value customer feedback and are committed to improving your service.
+More importantly, respond to every review, positive and negative.
+Thank customers for positive feedback.
+Address concerns professionally and promptly in negative reviews.
+This shows you value customer feedback and want to improve your service.

 Utilise Google Posts Effectively

-Google Posts allow you to share updates, offers, events, and news directly on your profile.
-These posts appear in your Knowledge Panel and can significantly boost engagement and visibility.
+Google Posts let you share updates, offers, events, and news right on your profile.
+These posts appear in your Knowledge Panel.
+They can boost engagement and visibility.

 Create posts about special offers, new menu items, upcoming fitness classes, or seasonal retail collections.
 Include compelling images and clear calls-to-action.
-Posts remain active for seven days (or until the event date passes), so maintain a regular posting schedule to keep your profile fresh and engaging.
+Posts stay active for seven days, or until the event date passes.
+So keep a regular posting schedule to keep your profile fresh.

-Google Posts allow you to share updates, offers, events, and news directly on your profile.
+Google Posts let you share updates, offers, events, and news right on your profile.

 Byter DigitalDigital Marketing